ccoenraets/phonegap-workshop/readme.md

 - How to build (compile and package) an application for 6 platforms using PhoneGap Build.
 - To complete this tutorial, all you need is a code editor, a modern browser, and a connection to the Internet.
 A working knowledge of HTML and JavaScript is assumed, but you don’t need to be a JavaScript guru.

-Complete instructions for this tutorial are available here (coming soon).
+Complete instructions for this tutorial are available here: http://coenraets.org/blog/phonegap-tutorial/.